mirzafahad/mirzafahad.github.io/_posts/2021-03-07-wifi-rouge-access-point-part3.md

 ![wireshark](/img/wifi/wireshark2.png){: .center-block :}

-From there I can see my local ip address is: `192.168.1.171`.
+From there I can see my device that was connected to the rogue access point had `192.168.1.171` as ip address.
 Now you can click on any of these packets and a detail info of that packet will show up in the **Packet details** window.

 ![wireshark](/img/wifi/wireshark3.png){: .center-block :}